irods/irods/manual.rst

 Installation
 ------------

-iRODS-E is released in binary form.
+E-iRODS is released in binary form.
 RPM and DEB formats are available for both iCAT-enabled servers and resource-only servers.
 There are variations available for your combination of platform, operating system, and database type.

 Installation of the x86-Ubuntu-Postgres RPM::